|

 shouts and exhortations in loose but pulsed frenzy.
 A cymbal rhythm pervades everything, nervously energizing the ensemble

 and providing a backdrop for Day’s speech-song exhortations, by turn accusatory and beseeching.
+“Ruthless,” the

 “conduction” track, on which this mayhem occurs, exemplifies perfectly Day’s approach to music and to improvisation.